Leaves333/leetcode/README.md

 # leetcode
-some of my sols for leetcode problems
+a repo of solutions to leetcode problems i've been working on

+currently working on stuff from the neetcode problemset, see [https://neetcode.io/]